TNicko/path-manager-raycast/README.md

 # Path Manager

-Manage, search, and quickly open saved paths in the terminal.
+Manage, search, and quickly open saved directory paths in the terminal.